linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 Usage scenario: sender (UOS PC) transfers files via Bluetooth to receiver(non UOS PC / mobile phone / tablet)

 1. On the homepage of Control Center, click ![bluetooth_normal](icon/bluetooth_normal.svg).
-2. Switch on Bluetooth.
+2. Switch on **Bluetooth**.
 The system will scan Bluetooth devices nearby automatically.
 3. Select a paired and connected Bluetooth device in "My Devices".
 Click **Send Files** (this button will only appear on PC / mobile phone / tablet Bluetooth devices).
 Select a file to be sent from the popped-up File Manager interface, click **Open**.
 4. Click **Send** in the interface pops up to send a request.